dheero/OBF.github.io/wiki/Google_Summer_of_Code.md

 title: Google Summer of Code
 ---

-The O|B|F is applying for the first time for the [Google Summer of Code](http://socghop.appspot.com/) (GSoC) program as an umbrella organization for all O|B|F-affiliated projects.
+Once again in 2010, the O|B|F is applying to the [Google Summer of Code](http://socghop.appspot.com/) (GSoC) program as an umbrella organization for all O|B|F-affiliated projects.